DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 As I traced these patterns deeper into history, I discovered something that made my blood run cold.
 I was sitting in the British Library at 2 AM, surrounded by stacks of archaeological reports, when I noticed something that shouldn't have been possible.

 The same pattern.
 Over and over again.
 Across different continents, different time periods, different cultures.
-The systematic suppression of Family-based wisdom traditions wasn't random cultural evolution—it was a coordinated campaign to eliminate alternatives to Engine control.
+The systematic suppression of Kin-based wisdom traditions wasn't random cultural evolution—it was a coordinated campaign to eliminate alternatives to Machine control.

 But who could coordinate something across thousands of years and multiple continents?
 And why?